|

 VoIP phone cord to help you remember this.

 of the phone signal throughout your house.
-Most modern phone devices
+But the good news is that virtually

 9. An ounce of prevention / save your VoIP device